Wey2shop/PECS_AI/README.md

 ## Machine Vision for Non-Verbal Communication
 # Overview

 The goal of this project is to develop a machine vision system that can identify cards with pictures & symbols, and use text-to-speech (TTS) technology to give a non-verbal child a voice.
 The system will use a camera to capture images of the cards, and then use image recognition algorithms to identify the card's content.
-Once the content has been identified, the words will be sent to a Chat-GPT type model, where the identified content will be summarized and converted into a sentence representative of the symbols that have been chosen by the child.
+Once the content has been identified, the words will be sent to a LLM model, where the identified content will be summarized and converted into a sentence representative of the symbols that have been chosen by the child.
 This sentence is then converted to speech using a TTS engine.

 [![Webcam Based Demo Application](https://raw.githubusercontent.com/Wey2shop/PECS_AI/main/DEMO.PNG)](https://wey2shop.github.io/PECS_AI/index.html)